Looking For Answers?

 CSCA reserves the right to limit class sizes, revise any or all menus, cancel a class, change class time or location, and/or substitute instructors.
 If a class is cancelled due to low enrollment, CSCA will contact the students registered and arrange a credit or a refund.
 In case of inclement weather, CSCA will announce its intent to cancel courses on our Class Cancellation Line: 617.497.8488.
 It is the responsibility of the student to call for information.
 Please plan to be in class an average of 3-4 hours.

-Due to subject matter, some classes may run longer or shorter than the designated time period.
+Due to subject matter and individual class dynamics, some classes may run longer or shorter than the designated time period.

 Recreational Programs provide cooking classes.
 CSCA does not intend, nor does it promise, that these courses will result in job placement or gainful employment in the culinary field.
 CSCA is not an allergen-free school, but we take allergies seriously and do our best to accommodate dietary restrictions.
 Please alert your chef instructor of any allergies prior to class.
 Students participating in Recreational Programs take classes at their own risk.
 Neither CSCA nor its staff is liable for any injury sustained in the class.
 CSCA is not responsible for personal property left unattended in the building.